 Science and Pseudoscience

 Is there a good way to decide which ideas, theories and practices belong to science and which do not?
-This so-called demarcation problem is a central issue in the philosophy of science.
-This issue is much more than an academic debate, as modern societies rely on science, in daily lives as well as in policy decisions: Which kind of evidence should we trust and which kind of research should we spend money on?
+The so-called demarcation problem is a central issue in the philosophy of science.
+It is an issue that is much more than an academic debate, as modern societies rely on science, in daily lives as well as in polical decision making: Which kind of evidence should we trust and which kind of research should we spend money on?
 Should we discard knowledge that does not fulfil the standards of science?
-Is it justified to call such knowledge fields 'pseudoscience'?
 Does a demarcation between scientific and non-scientific knowledge say anything about the truth of both kinds of knowledge?
-This subject will discus...
+This subject will provide an introduction to the philosophical debate of...

 Detailed Information HPSC10002